Former President Koenig Dies at 73

 “Dr. Koenig was the first leader at Emerson to envision the College having a presence beyond the shores of the United States,” said Associate Professor of Communication Studies Greg Payne, who started working at Emerson under Koenig.
 “I think his dedication to adding the international element to the student experience is his legacy at Emerson.”

 Born in 1939 in Los Angeles, California, Koenig received degrees in communication/mass communication from the University of Southern California (BA, 1961); Stanford University (MA, 1962); and Northwestern University (PhD, 1964).
 He graduated from Loyola High School in Los Angeles in 1957.
-Koenig met his wife, Judy Gill Koenig, when he was an assistant professor of communication at the Ohio State University.
+Koenig met his spouse, Judy Gill Koenig, when he was an assistant professor of communication at the Ohio State University.

 Besides his tenure as Emerson president, Koenig was also president of Chapman University in Orange, California, from 1989 to 1991.
 In 1992, he co-founded the Registry for College and University Presidents and served for many years as its vice chair.
 The Registry is the nation’s premier organization for placement of interim presidents and senior officers and has a membership of more than 300 past presidents and senior academic administrators.
 In 2012, Koenig became co-founding director and vice chairman emeritus of the Registry.